Naushahro Feroze

 Naushahro Feroze District borders Khairpur District in the north-east, Dadu District to the west Indus river makes a natural boundary between the two districts, Larkana District in the north-west, and its south-east border is surrounded by Nawabshah District.

-Languages spoken include Sindhi, Seraiki, Balochi, Urdu, Punjabi, Pushto, Bagri, Brohi, and others.
+Sindhi is spoken by majority of Residents of Naushahro Feroze, along with other languages such as Urdu, Punjabi, Bagri, Saraiki, Balochi, Hindko etc.